Federal University of Triângulo Mineiro: Courses offered

-Campi
+Campus

 Currently UFTM counts on campuses in the cities of Uberaba and Iturama, both in the Triângulo Mineiro.
 In Uberaba: Educational Center of UFTM - CE, Educational and Administrative Center of UFTM - CEA, Campus I Manoel Terra, Unit I Univerdecidade, Unit II Univerdecidade, Unit III Univerdecidade, Hospital of Clinics of UFTM - HC (Teaching Hospital), Scientific Center and Cultural Center of the Peirópolis neighborhood - CCCP and educational unit in the Shopping Center Urbano Salomão, besides several laboratories, projects, annex buildings and cinema outside the campuses.
 In Iturama: Iturama University Campus.

 Educational Center - CE / UFTM

 The CE / UFTM, located at Av.
 Getúlio Guaritá, 159, Abadia, Uberaba - MG, has classrooms and laboratories.
 Two more buildings are being built in annex, in which they will be housed, as well as classrooms and laboratories, university restaurant, cafeteria, amphitheater, departmental and institutional coordinations and academic directories.
 The Pro-Rector's Office for Community and Student Affairs at UFTM - ProACE / UFTM is on the 2nd floor of CE / UFTM.